weaveworks-guides/weave-net-legacy/nginx-ubuntu-simple/README.md

 sudo weave run --with-dns 10.3.1.6/24 -h ws6.weave.local fintanr/weave-gs-nginx-apache
 ```

-Note the --with-dns option and the -h option, these tell Weave to register this container with WeaveDNS using the hostname provided.
+Note the --with-dns option and the -h option, --with-dns tells the container to use WeaveDNS to resolve names and
-When you use --with-dns and -h you must include .weave.local in the -h option.
+-h x.weave.local allows the host to be resolvable with WeaveDNS.

 Finally we launch our Nginx container
 ```